Robert Huber

 LL Prisma Text

 LL Prisma Text has been developed as a companion text font for lineto's LL Prismaset.
 It originated as a custom typeface for the newly-developed museum cluster ‘Platform 10’ in Lausanne in 2017 with the goal to further complete the display font LL Prismaset.
 It comes in a range of 5 weights with light, regular, medium, bold and extrabold.
 The slides are close-ups of a publication designed by Studio Ard for the RCA School of Architecture graduation show, typeset in medium and extrabold.
-Designed between 2017-21.
+LL Prisma Text designed between 2017-21.
 For more information, type specimens and licensing, please visit lineto.com.

 Credits: Typesetting and graphic design by Studio Ard, London.